 3. Always purchase quality ingredients.
 Do not settle for cheap ingredients.
 A cake made with King Arthur Flour does not taste like a cake made with Pillsbury Flour.
 You may think the texture and taste are different, but they are not the same.
 Each ingredient is manufactured or processed differently.

-4. Whether you love baking or not, you need these three items.
+4. Whether you love baking or not, you need these four items. (these are also great cooking tips for home cooks)

 5. Buy fresh fruits and vegetables.
 If you love flavorful dishes, then fresh fruits and vegetables are a must.
 They contain more flavor, and you can’t compete with freshness.
 Taste, flavor, and flavor are essential to a successful meal.